Manik400/Manik400/README.md

-- 💬 Ask me about **Machine Learning , Deep Learning and React Fronted**
+- 💬 Ask me about **Machine Learning , Deep Learning and Angular Development**

 - 📫 How to reach me **manikgoyal400@gmail.com**